kuhlman-labs/workflow-archiver-bot/README.md

      - `address`: The address where the app will listen for incoming requests.
 (Default: 127.0.0.1)
      - `port`: The port where the app will listen for incoming requests.
 (Default: 8080)

-6. Authenticate with Azure (Service Principal):
+6. Authenticate with Azure:
+   With a Service Principal
    - Set the following environment variables:
      - `AZURE_TENANT_ID`: The Azure tenant ID.
      - `AZURE_CLIENT_ID`: The Azure client ID.